 Reducing harmful restrictions on migration has the potential to greatly increase economic growth, intercultural understanding, and cosmopolitanism — as well as help migrants directly.
 However, it also faces strong opposition and so carries political risk.

-Read more from the Open Philanthropy Project, OpenBorders.info, or see the book Open Borders: The Science and Ethics of Immigration.
+Read more from Open Philanthropy, OpenBorders.info, or see the book Open Borders: The Science and Ethics of Immigration.

 Recent advances in the science of ageing have made it seem more feasible than was previously thought to radically slow the ageing process and perhaps allow people to live much longer.
 If these efforts are successful, some have argued there would be positive long-run effects on society, as people would be led to think in more long-term ways and could keep working productively past retirement age, which could be beneficial for intellectual and economic growth.